nasuni-labs/nasuni-dashboards/README.md

 ### Windows InfluxDB Installation Instructions
 <details>
-    <summary>Expand Rocky Linux Installation Instructions</summary>
+    <summary>Expand Windows Installation Instructions</summary>

-To install InfluxDB, connect to the Windows VM and follow these instructions:
+To install InfluxD on Windows, connect to the Windows VM and follow these instructions:

 1. Run PowerShell as an administrator, then enter the following commands to download and install InfluxDB: